Sathya8/Python/README.md

 # Python
-This Repository will contain interesting python projects.
+This file will contain a python code with 2 picture which we find the difference and mark it up